jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Secure the right motors" image = "midplate---right---motor-mounts.jpg"
-content = "Secure the motors to the right midplate, filling the four countersunk motor mount holes with 8mm countersinks." %}
+content = "Secure the motors to the right midplate, filling the four countersunk motor mount holes." screw = "M3x8/CSK" %}

 {% include step.html
 title = "Install the extra screw" image = "midplate---right---locator-screw.jpg"
-content = "Add another 20mm countersunk to further secure the midplate to the chassis." %}
+content = "Add another screw to further secure the midplate to the chassis." screw = "M3x20/CSK" %}

 {% include step.html
 title = "Install the lower pulley" image = "midplate---right---lower-pulley.jpg"
-content = "Onto a 30mm wafer head, drop a big bearing, a medium shim, and a big washer.
-Screw it all the way through the chassis." %}
+content = "Onto the screws, drop a big bearing, a medium shim, and a big washer.
+Screw it all the way through the chassis." screw = "M3x25/WFR" %}

 {% include step.html
 title = "Install the upper pulley" image = "midplate---right---upper-pulley.jpg"
-content = "Onto a 14mm wafer head, drop a small flanged bearing, a small shim, another small flanged bearing, and another small shim.
+content = "Onto the screws, drop a small flanged bearing, a small shim, another small flanged bearing, and another small shim.
 This post threads into the motor.
-The flanges serve as guides for the belt." %}
+The flanges serve as guides for the belt." screw = "M3x14/WFR" %}

 {% include step.html
 title = "Install extruder gear"